talyssonoc/structure/docs/testing.md

 # Testing

-If you use Jest, Structe has a Jest extension called [`jest-structure`](https://www.npmjs.com/package/jest-structure) that provides assertions to make it easy to test intances.
+If you use Jest, Structure has a Jest extension called [`jest-structure`](https://www.npmjs.com/package/jest-structure) that provides assertions to make it easy to test intances.

 ## Installation